ollietim001/COMP3000-Oliver_Timothy-24-25/README.md

 - `--repetitions`: Number of times to repeat the experiment for averaging (default: `30`)
 - `--geofence-count`: Only used in `basic` mode to set the number of geofences (default: `10`)

+> ⚠️ **Note:**
+> Running with **fewer than 20 repetitions** may trigger:
+>```
+>RuntimeWarning: invalid value encountered in multiply
+>```
+>This occurs during confidence interval calculations due to insufficient data or zero variance.
+The script will still run, but results may be inaccurate.
+Recommended: Use ≥20 repetitions for reliable stats.

 ### Available Modes

 | Script                  | Mode         | Description                                                                 |